 Details of when a fee can be claimed by medical staff are contained in the Terms and Conditions for Medical Staff in Scotland.

-The clinician must complete and return the BASRiS form as well as the BASRiS Fee form to be able to claim a fee.
-A fee cannot be claimed for a verbal confirmation of the patient’s diagnosis over the phone unless this is followed up by submission of a BASRiS form within 28 days.
+The clinician must complete and return the BASRiS form as well as the BASRiS Payment Form to be able to claim a fee.
+A fee cannot be claimed for a verbal confirmation of the patient’s terminal diagnosis over the phone, unless this is followed up by submission of a BASRiS form within 28 days.

-Complete and submit the fee claim form online.
-Or, download an editable BASRiS Fee form and email this to Social Security Scotland at the same time as emailing a completed editable BASRiS form.
+To claim a fee for completing the BASRiS, complete and submit the Payment Form online.
+Or, download an editable BASRiS Payment Form and email this to Social Security Scotland at the same time as emailing a completed editable (pdf) BASRiS form.

-Or complete the form and post it to:
+Alternatively, complete the Payment Form by hand and post it to:

 BASRiS Fee Payment Form